Streaming Killed The Theatre Star

 JC Vaughan

 JC Vaughan, M.S., B.F.A.
+MBA candidate.
 Creators and entertainment are my thing.
 Professional entertainer turned innovator.
-Prev @ Disney.
+Currently @ Disney.